schweppes-0x/GWardrobe/README.md

  1. Wear Outfit: Make your habbo wear this outfit.
 (Sometimes you need to click multiple times on this button as the connection sometimes gets interupted)
  2. Delete: Delete this outfit from your Wardrobe.
  3. Delete All: Delete all saved outfits in your Wardrobe.
+ 4. Select file: Select the file in which you want to save your outfits.

 [Custom Figure]